aniketh703/aniketh703/README.md

-### Hi there 👋 I'm Aniketh Vustepalle, and this is my Git repository.
+### Hi there 👋 I'm Vustepalle Aniketh, and this is my Git repository.

 I'm a passionate software engineer with interested in web development, UI/UX design and Software engineering.
 I'm enthusiastic about solving complex problems and continuously learning new technologies.